 While other breweries use a single barrel to produce shubo (酒母, seed mash), a yeast mix containing rice, a type of fungi known as koji (麹) and water, Yaoshin uses a small barrel for the initial stage of shubo before transferring it to a big barrel, leading to a more sophisticated finish.

-Mild and rich sakes such as Gangi are best drunk from a ceramic cup, whose body is wider than its caliber, which enhances its sweetness and aroma.
+Sake tips Mild and rich sakes such as Gangi are best drunk from a ceramic cup, whose body is wider than its calibre, which enhances its sweetness and aroma.

 Visit our Facebook page and stand a chance to win a bottle of Gangi Junmai Nama Genshu Noichi!